-Create and share photos, videos, audio messages and texts using Camera, Photos, iPhoto, Aperture, iCloud Photo Sharing, Messages, Mail and other Apple apps
+- Create and share photos, videos, audio messages and texts using Camera, Photos, iPhoto, iCloud Photo Sharing, Messages, Mail and other Apple apps.

-Access and download music, movies, TV shows, apps and books from the purchase histories of other family members
+- Access, stream and download music including via Apple Music, movies, TV shows, apps and books from the purchase histories of other family members.

-Subject to the Ask to Buy settings you set, make purchases in the iTunes Store, App Store, iBooks Store, and Mac App Store, make in-app purchases, as well as receive recommendations from Genius
+- Subject to the Ask to Buy settings you set, make purchases in the iTunes Store, App Store, iBooks Store, and Mac App Store, make in-app purchases, as well as receive recommendations.

 Controls for Parents

-Family Sharing enables you to share the content you choose seamlessly with your Family.
-However, there may be times when you want to limit your child's access to certain types of content or resources available to the Family.
+Family Sharing enables you to seamlessly share the content you choose with your Family.
+However, there may be times when you want to limit your child's access to certain types of content or resources available to the rest of the Family.
 To help you manage your child's access to Apple ID services and features, we have built in two sets of controls for parents: Restrictions and Ask to Buy.

-You can set Restrictions for your child on any iOS device he or she uses by going to Settings > General > Restrictions or on a Mac by going to System Preferences > Parental Controls.
-Through these settings you can limit features such as FaceTime, Camera and Safari, certain social media apps and also designate content appropriate for your child.
+You can set restrictions for your child on any iOS device he or she uses by going to Settings > General > Restrictions or, on a Mac, by going to System Preferences > Parental Controls.
+Using these settings you can limit features such as FaceTime, Camera and Safari, and certain social media apps, and also designate content appropriate for your child.
 This is an important step in ensuring oversight of your child's activity on Apple devices.
-Restrictions and Parental Controls are device-specific, so we strongly encourage you to set restrictions on each Apple device your child may use.
+Restrictions and Parental Controls are device specific, so we strongly encourage you to set restrictions on each Apple device your child may use.

 Ask to Buy

 Ask to Buy allows you to review and approve purchases, including in-app purchases and downloads requested by your child.
-This feature is set to on for users under 13.
+This feature is enabled automatically for users under 13 or equivalent minimum age depending on jurisdiction.
 If you choose to turn off Ask to Buy for your child, you will only receive information regarding purchases, including in-app purchases, in the emailed receipt (sent 24-72 hours after purchase) or on your credit card bill.